Muskan-Git-Code/Hospital-Management-System/README.md

 ```

 ## Requirements:
-There is a tiny `Hospital Management System` and for this problem its scope is limited to just maintaining hospital staff and patient details into database.
+There is a tiny `Hospital Management System` and for this problem its scope is limited to just maintaining hospital staff and patient details in the database.

 Following architectural components for this application have already been provide as a standard Java classes:
 * `Controller`: controller class where you have to define REST endpoints for POST and GET methods